 Spring is in full swing in Rochester, and it’s the perfect time to observe Earth Day and embrace sustainable practices for a better future.
-Earth Day is officially on Monday, April 22, 2024, but many events and activities take place around that date.
+Earth Day is officially observed on Tuesday, April 22, 2025, but many events and activities take place on weekends.
+With Arbor Day on Friday, April 25, 2025, there’s a strong correlation between Earth Day and Arbor Day activities.

-Residents of Rochester have a variety of opportunities to participate in Earth Day initiatives, including community clean-up events, film screenings, and educational talks, all while enjoying the area’s stunning natural landscapes and vibrant community spirit.
-Join me in promoting sustainability and a healthier community for generations.
+Rochesterians have various opportunities to participate in Earth Day initiatives, including community clean-up events, film screenings, and educational talks.
+While enjoying the area’s stunning natural landscapes and vibrant community spirit, join me in promoting sustainability and a healthier community for future generations.
 Let’s make every day Earth Day in Rochester.
 And remember to be an H2O Hero!

 Local Cleanup Initiatives

-Consider taking part in community-led cleanup events to enhance the cleanliness and overall appearance of our parks, rivers, and neighborhoods.
+Consider participating in community-led cleanup events to improve the cleanliness and overall appearance of our parks, rivers, and neighborhoods.

-April 19–21, Canal Clean Sweep.
-Sponsored by the New York State Canal Corporation, this annual statewide event takes place along major greenways, in canalside parks, and in other public areas throughout the Canal corridor.
+April 18–20, 2025: Canal Clean Sweep.
+Sponsored by the New York State Canal Corporation, this annual statewide event takes place along major greenways, canalside parks, and other public areas throughout the Canal corridor.
 Find an event near you at ptny.org.

-April 20, 8:30 a.m.–Noon: 14th Annual Pick Up the Parks.
-Pick Up the Parks is a volunteer event that will be held at various parks in Monroe County.
+April 12, 2025, 8:30 a.m.–Noon: 15th Annual Pick Up the Parks.
+Pick Up the Parks is a volunteer event held at various parks in Monroe County.
 The event starts at 8:30 a.m., when volunteers are required to arrive and sign in.
 They will also need to complete safety waivers.
-At 9 a.m., the park supervisor will distribute jobs and locations within the park.
-Volunteers can expect to perform tasks such as picking up trash and litter, raking leaves or sticks, picking up large rocks, sweeping out shelters or lodges, and, in some locations, weeding and mulching.
+At 9 a.m., the park supervisor will distribute jobs and locations.
+Volunteers can expect to perform tasks such as picking up trash and litter, raking leaves and sticks, removing large rocks, sweeping out shelters and lodges, and, in some locations, weeding and mulching.
 Please note that the event is rain or shine, and unless the weather is extremely severe, we will not postpone the event.
 Learn more by visiting monroecounty.gov.

 Outdoor Educational Activities

-Participating in outdoor activities such as nature hikes, birdwatching tours, or guided eco-tours taking place in local parks or nature reserves will help you connect with nature.
+Participating in outdoor activities, such as nature hikes, birdwatching tours, or guided eco-tours, that take place in local parks or nature reserves will help you connect with nature.

-April 20, 8 a.m.–Noon: High Acres Nature Area with the Rochester Birding Association.
-Over 130 species of birds have been spotted at HANA, and more than 70 of them nest in the diverse habitats found there.
+April 19, 2025, 8 a.m.–Noon: High Acres Nature Area with the Rochester Birding Association.
+Over 130 species of birds have been spotted at HANA, and more than 70 of them nest in diverse habitats.
 On this field trip, you can expect to see at least 40 species returning to nest or on their way to northern nesting grounds.
-The walk will cover approximately two miles over mostly flat trails and explore about 250 acres at HANA, including some wet spots that require waterproof shoes or boots at least ankle-high.
+The walk will cover approximately two miles over mostly flat trails and explore nearly 250 acres at HANA, including wet areas that require waterproof shoes or ankle-high boots.
 Please note that there are no restrooms available at this site.
-Please meet at the parking lot on Perinton Parkway, which is about a quarter-mile east of the Waste Management offices.
+Please meet at the parking lot on Perinton Parkway, approximately a quarter mile east of the WM offices.
 To learn more, please visit rochesterbirding.org.

-April 20, 9 a.m.–Noon: Eagle Watch at Iroquois National Wildlife Refuge.
-Join our Eagle Watch program and learn about and observe the majestic eagles that reside in the wildlife refuge.
+April 19, 2025, 9 a.m.–Noon: Iroquois National Wildlife Refuge Eagle Watch.
+Join the Eagle Watch program and learn about and observe the majestic eagles in the wildlife refuge.
 Led by our knowledgeable guides, you will witness eagles in action through provided scopes and binoculars while learning about their biology, conservation, and history.
 We will meet at the Cayuga Overlook off Route 77, and no registration is required.
 Find more information at facebook.com.

 Flower and Tree Planting Events

-Participating in flower- and tree-planting initiatives can be a great way to improve the quality of the air we breathe and promote biodiversity.
+Participating in flower- and tree-planting initiatives can significantly improve our air quality and promote biodiversity.

-April 20, 9–11 a.m.: Earth Day Tree Planting.
-Join the Friends of Webster Trails and ReTree to celebrate Earth Day by potting bare-root native trees and shrub seedlings.
-The seedlings will remain in their plant nursery until they are big enough to be planted in our open spaces.
-These trees and shrubs will provide habitat, clean the air, and help cool the planet.
-This is a family-friendly event that everyone can enjoy.
+April 26, 2025, 9–11 a.m.: Earth Day Tree Potting.
+Join the Friends of Webster Trails and ReTree to pot bare-root native tree and shrub seedlings and add them to our open spaces.
+The seedlings will remain in our plant nursery until they are large enough to be planted in our open spaces, providing habitat, cleaner air, and cooling the planet.
+This is a family-friendly event.
 Register and find more information at webstertrails.org.

 Explore More